 4. Play With Colors

-If you want your landscaping project to be noticeable and be vibrant, you may play with the colors of your plants, furniture, or even your house.
+If you want your landscaping project to be noticeable and vibrant, you may play with the colors of your plants, furniture, or even your house.
 Find a strategic application of colors that will enable fluid interaction between your plants and the structures in your garden.
 Be careful not to mix whatever you see on some references, as some may become an eyesore to people.
 Consulting experts like Malone’s Landscape for advice on how you can mix colors in your garden would help.

 5. Use Nice Edging

-You may add some edging into your garden by using materials that match your style and overall landscape design.
+You may add some edging to your garden by using materials that match your style and overall landscape design.
 Your landscape’s edging contributes to defining the walkways, prevents encroachment of plants on paths, keeps people from trampling plants, and provides a better presentation of your garden concept.
 Using different materials will also define its location in your landscape, such as bamboo edging or cobblestones.
 It is also important to use good quality materials to avoid frequent maintenance, saving you money.

-6. Think About the View From Indoors
+6. Think About the View

 If you want to keep track of your progress in landscaping, it would be best to record your activities in a journal.
 This will help you remember some details of your plants that can affect your future decisions with landscaping.
 Public gardens play a big factor in influencing you to do some exciting landscaping projects.